 The clinical education component at the University of Mobile is designed to provide "real life" learning experiences for students following classroom and laboratory competence.
 There are four clinical experiences spaced out over the 6-semester sequence.
 These four clinical experiences are designed to take the student from an introductory level to an advanced level of knowledge and application.
 The goal of the clinical experience is to allow the student an opportunity to take from the classroom and incorporate the foundational knowledge into a functional practice under the watchful eye of the preceptor.
 All aspects of the clinical experience emphasize cooperative and collaborative learning among students as well as directed practical applications from a certified Athletic Trainer or other health care provider.
-Although all students will have specific required clinical experiences and specific competencies for each clinical course, it is expected that an agreement is formed between the student and Preceptor at the site, defining specific learning opportunities provided at that facility.
+Although all students will have specific required clinical experiences and specific competencies for each clinical course, it is expected that an agreement is formed between the student and Preceptor at the site, defining specific learning opportunities provide at that facility.

 Each clinical skills lab will have clinical competencies attached to the course.
-The student must gain proficiency at the conclusion of the course of the selected competencies.
-Throughout the semester the student will have ample opportunities for self-evaluations, peer evaluations, instructor evaluations, and preceptor evaluations in both classroom and clinical.
+The student must gain competency in course specific curricular standards before the conclusion of the course.
+Throughout the semester the student will have ample opportunities for self-evaluations, peer evaluations, instructor evaluations, and preceptor evaluations in both classroom and clinical to ensure those curricular standards are met to the standard of the program.

 As students move clinically through UM's program there is an expectation that supervision of the student evolves into supervised autonomy (Sexton, Levy, Willieford, Guyer, Barnum, Gardner, Fincher 2009).
-As students practice their skills in classrooms and within their first few supplemental and clinical experiences, we hope they move from novice skill level to competent within the 4 clinical courses.
+As students practice their skills in classrooms and within their first few supplemental and clinical experiences, we hope they move from novice skill level to proficient within the 4 clinical courses.